What is NHS Continuing Healthcare funding?

 Fee Option 1: Full refund process on no-win-no-fee basis

 Depending on your circumstances, a Just Caring Legal solicitor will carry out the full process of seeking to recover NHS Continuing Healthcare refunds from start to finish on your behalf with no initial fees to pay.
-This could be done on a Contingency Fee Agreement (no win no fee basis).
+This could be done on a Contingency Fee Agreement (a no win no fee basis).
 This means we will deduct an agreed percentage from the total sum we recover on your behalf.
 In the unlikely event that we recover nothing, there will be nothing to pay.

 Option 2: One-off services for a fixed fee